Black Sails (TV series)

-Black Sails is an American historical adventure television series set on New Providence Island and written to be a prequel to Robert Louis Stevenson's 1883 novel Treasure Island.
+Black Sails is an American historical action-adventure television series set on New Providence Island.
+It was written to be a prequel to Robert Louis Stevenson's 1883 novel Treasure Island, while also including depictions of several real-life historical figures and fictionalized versions of actual historical events.
 The series was created by Jonathan E. Steinberg and Robert Levine for Starz.
 It debuted online for free on YouTube and other various streaming platform and video-on-demand services on January 18, 2014.
 The debut on cable television followed a week later on January 25, 2014.
 Steinberg is executive producer, alongside Michael Bay, Brad Fuller and Andrew Form, while Michael Angeli, Doris Egan, and Levine are co-executive producers.
-The show features treasure-seeking pirates fending off British government attempts to stop them.
+The show depicts treasure-seeking pirates in their attempt to establish a Republic of Pirates.

 On July 26, 2013, Starz renewed the show for a ten-episode second season, which premiered on January 24, 2015.
-The early renewal, six months before the first season premiered, was based on the positive fan reaction to the show at the San Diego Comic-Con.
+The early renewal, six months before the first season premiered, was based on the positive fan reaction to the show at San Diego Comic-Con.
 The series was renewed for a third season on October 12, 2014, and a fourth season on July 31, 2015, both before the respective previous seasons had premiered.
 On July 20, 2016, Starz announced that the series' fourth season would be its last; the season premiered on January 29, 2017, and the series concluded on April 2, 2017.

 Plot

 Black Sails is set in the early 18th century, roughly two decades before the events of Treasure Island, during the Golden Age of Piracy.
 Feared Captain Flint brings on a younger crew member as they fight for the survival of New Providence island.
 According to the first episode, "In 1715 West Indies, the pirates of New Providence Island threaten maritime trade in the region.
 The laws of every civilized nation declare them hostis humani generis, enemies of all mankind.
 In response, the pirates adhere to a doctrine of their own....war against the world."
 Real life pirates who are fictionalized in the show include Anne Bonny, Benjamin Hornigold, Jack Rackham, Charles Vane, Ned Low, Israel Hands and Blackbeard.

 The plot of the first season focuses on the hunt for the Spanish treasure galleon Urca de Lima.
 At the beginning of the second season, the treasure from the Urca de Lima has been stranded on the shores of Florida with Spanish soldiers guarding it, but by the conclusion of the second season, the treasure has been taken by Jack Rackham and his crew and brought to New Providence Island.
-During the second season, the questions of how and why Flint—a man who was a navy officer and London gentleman—turned to piracy are answered.
-The third and the fourth seasons focus on the war for the control of New Providence between the pirates and the British Empire, represented by Captain Woodes Rogers.
+During the second season, the questions of how and why Flint—a man who was a Royal Navy officer and London gentleman—turned to piracy are answered.
+The third and the fourth seasons focus on the war for the control of New Providence between the pirates and Woodes Rogers.